AddyRdz/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - the table should only include nouns, verbs, adverbs, adjectives, type
 - Do not provide particles in the vocabulary table, student needs to figure the correct particles to use
 - The table of vocabulary should only have the following columns: Spanish, English
+- Ensure there are no repeats.
+- If there is more than one version of a word. show the most common example.

 ### Sentence Structure
 - Do not provide particles in the sentence structure